cambialens/lens-api-doc/response-patent.md

                 }
             ],
             "description": {
                 "text": "Field of the Invention The invention relates to methods for genotyping and blood cell antigen determination, which in particular may discriminate the  RHD*DIIIa-CE(4-7)-D  or  RHD*DIIIa-CE(4-7)-D )-like blood type variants, which express the C +W  antigen and lack a D antigen, from  RHD*DIIIa ,  RHD*DIVa-2  and other blood type variants.
-The invention also relates to products...", "lang": "en"
+The invention also relates to products, in particular...", "lang": "en"
             },
             "publication_type": "PATENT_APPLICATION"